 Wilkes Community College offers college transfer programs, work force training and continuing education classes.

-The North Carolina Employment Security Commission (ESC) assists businesses with recruiting and screening new employees.
+This state workforce system assists businesses with recruiting and screening new employees.
 For today's employers, the ability to list jobs in a timely manner and to identify the best qualified job seekers efficiently is critical.
-The ESC has the tools to match workers with available jobs efficiently and effectively.
+NCWorks has the tools to match workers with available jobs efficiently and effectively.

 One North Carolina Fund

 The One NC Fund provides funding for the purchase of equipment, structural repairs, improvements or renovations of existing buildings, expansion and construction of or improvements to new or existing water, sewer, gas or electric utility distribution lines, or equipment for existing buildings.